im-reshab/mybot/README.md

     ```bash
     npm start
     ```

-## Testing the bot using Bot Framework Emulator
+## Testing the bot using Bot Framework Emulator iiiopou ewhirowhfjwfd wfret ttyry

 [Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.